xemerald/palert2ew/README.md

 # Module palert2ew @ Earthworm

-The P-alert sensor messages reciever module based on Earthworm that developed by USGS.
+The P-alert sensor messages receiving module based on Earthworm that developed by USGS.

 ## Requirement